irregular-rhomboid/irregular-rhomboid.github.io/_posts/2022-12-27-math-is-a-language.md

 - **A Tool** is something one *uses* on few occasions to perform specific tasks.
 - **A Pattern** is something one *sees*.
 They can be *recognized* at any moment.

 The main difference between the two is really a matter of *stance*.
 To use a tool, one first need a problem to apply it to, and muster the intent to apply it.
-To see a pattern, one need only adopt a mindset of constantly for them.
+To see a pattern, one need only adopt a mindset of constantly looking out for them.

 Tools are only as useful as the number of problems you use them on, whereas patterns allow you to find new problems.
 I think the reason so many people complain that the math they learned was useless to them is that they thought they were handed an *Abstract Hammer 5000*™ that can only be used on *Patented Abstract Nails 3000*™, without realizing that this is literally just a hammer that can be used for other things than just hitting nails.